KabinGamal/KabinGamal/README.md

 * Git & GitHub
 * VS Code
 * Excel

 ---

-## 📈 Goals

-* Build strong projects in Data Analysis & Machine Learning
-* Secure a Data Science internship
-* Grow towards a career in the **automobile industry**
-* Work internationally

----

 ## 🌱 A Bit More About Me

-* 📍 Based in Kathmandu
 * ⚽ Enjoy playing football
 * ✈️ Love traveling and exploring new places
 * 📚 Passionate about continuous learning and self-improvement